Dials No. 12 to 19 - Maintenance

 25. Auxiliary springs

 When the dial is normal, the auxiliary contacts should be closed, and there should be a gap between the contact spring (spring 2) and its buffer of at least 2 mils.
 When the dial is off-normal, the minimum contact separation should be 10 mils.
-Spring 2 should then exert a pressure of 29 - 4 gm. (re-adjust), 29 - 7 (test), on its buffer, when measured at the tip of the spring.
+Spring 2 should then exert a pressure of 29 + or - 4 gm. (re-adjust), 29 + or - 7 (test), on its buffer, when measured at the tip of the spring.

 ADJUSTMENT OF PULSE SPRINGS ON DIAL, AUTO., No. 19